aws-samples/amazon-managed-service-for-apache-flink-examples/python/IcebergSink/README.md

-## Getting Started Flink Python project Apache Iceberg Sink
+## Example of writing to Apache Iceberg with PyFlink

-Sample PyFlink application reading from Kinesis Data Stream and writing to Apache Iceberg table on Amazon S3..
+Example showing a PyFlink application writing to Iceberg table in S3.

 * Flink version: 1.20
 * Flink API: Table API & SQL
-* Flink Connectors: Kinesis Connector
+* Flink Connectors: Apache Iceberg & Flink S3
 * Language: Python

-This example provides the basic skeleton for a PyFlink application.
+This application demonstrates settings up Apache Iceberg table as sink.

 The application is written in Python, but operators are defined using SQL.
 This is a popular way of defining applications in PyFlink, but not the only one.
 You could attain the same results using Table API ar DataStream API, in Python.

 The job can run both on Amazon Managed Service for Apache Flink, and locally for development.
 ---